floodadosious34/Piano-Data-App/README.md

 ## Future Features

 - Add Delete, Update, and search for customer feature
-- Writ to a csv or database
+- Write to a csv or database
 - Run as a web application

 ## Description